-Teachers, administrators, government entities, professional organizations, universities and pedagogical institutes related to pre-school and primary school education
+Teachers, administrators, government entities, professional organizations, universities and pedagogical institutes related to pre-school and primary school education munity and interconnectedness.

 The ISSA Pedagogical Standards were developed to encourage the recognition of a rights-based approach to quality early-childhood education and care.
-The self-assessment practice is intended to lay the foundation for creating educational settings that include, affirm, value and empower all and build a sense of community and interconnectedness.
+The self-assessment practice is intended to lay the foundation for creating educational settings that include, affirm, value and empower all and build a sense of com-